Carolina Lightnin': The Lightnin' Years (1981-83)

 The Carolina Lightnin' were one of four expansion teams joining the ASL for its 1981 season.
 Though the league had a history dating back to 1933, it was in the midst of an unstable period as it entered the 1980s.
 In the 1970s the league had tried to take advantage of rising interest in the sport to expand from its traditional base in the northeast into the midwest and the west coast, but member clubs were not able to keep up with the travel costs of a coast-to-coast league.
 It was in a constant state of flux, with most clubs lasting only a few seasons before folding.
 After the 1980 season, five teams, including the last three west coast teams, ended operations.
 So even with four new clubs coming in for 1981, the league once again featured a total of just eight teams (one team was coming back after sitting out in 1980 but not folding).
 The Lightnin' managed to take advantage of the changing landscape by scooping up the league's leading scorer in 1980, Mal Roche, and all-star Don Tobin when the teams they had been playing for shut down.
-They also convinced the league-leading goalkeeper Scott Manning to come south from the Pennsylvania Stoners.
-Rodney Marsh was assembling a strong and experienced roster; however, the flashiest and most surprising member of the 1981 team had never played professional soccer before and was, in fact, turned away when the team held open tryouts.
+They also outbid the Pennsylvania Stoners for the league's best goalie, Scott Manning.
+Rodney Marsh was assembling a strong and experienced roster; however, one of the most impactful members of the 1981 team had never played professional soccer before and was, in fact, turned away when the team held open tryouts.

 Tony Suarez had played his high school soccer in Charlotte before playing a few years of college soccer at two different schools.
 But by 1981 he was 25 and was back in Charlotte playing at the amateur level.
 Marsh did not select Tony from the pool of players at the open tryout, but Suarez offered to help in any way he could and persuaded the coach to let him train with the team as a practice squad member while also accepting a job as the team's bus driver.
 Suarez's persistence paid off when injuries to several Carolina players gave him the chance to suit up for their second game.
 He immediately made good on the opportunity, scoring nine goals in the first twelve games in which he played.
 The speedy young forward was a hit with fans, who loved that he was a local.
 Suarez would end the season with fifteen goals scored in just twenty-two games, he was one of two Lightnin' players named to the ASL All-Star team (along with Don Tobin), he was named MVP of the All-Star Game, and he also took home Rookie of the Year honors.